must479/Zoranode/README.md

 ### Usage

+1. Download the network you want to run by using `download-config.py`.
+You will need to know the slug of the network.
+You can find this in the Conduit console.
+For example: `./download-config.py zora-goerli-4luacg0wxi`.

-1. Select the network you want to run (it should exist in the `networks` folder) and set `CONDUIT_NETWORK` env variable.
+2. Select the network you want to run (it should exist in the `networks` folder) and set `CONDUIT_NETWORK` env variable.
 Example:

 ```
 # for Zora Goerli
-export CONDUIT_NETWORK=zora/goerli
+export CONDUIT_NETWORK=zora-goerli-4luacg0wxi
 ```

-2. Ensure you have an Ethereum L1 full node RPC available (not Conduit), and copy `.env.example` to `.env` setting `OP_NODE_L1_ETH_RPC`.
+3. Ensure you have an Ethereum L1 full node RPC available (not Conduit), and copy `.env.example` to `.env` setting `OP_NODE_L1_ETH_RPC`.
 If running your own L1 node, it needs to be synced before the specific Conduit network will be able to fully sync.

-3. Run:
+4. Run:

 ```
 docker compose up --build
 ```

-3. You should now be able to `curl` your Conduit node:
+5. You should now be able to `curl` your Conduit node:

 ```
 curl -d '{"id":0,"jsonrpc":"2.0","method":"eth_getBlockByNumber","params":["latest",false]}' \